hehelego/INF551-TD/README.md

 Progress

-- TD1: All required tasks done.
-    **TODO** 5.3 implement functionss in the tiny programming language.
+- TD1: One optional task left: _5.3 implement functions for the tiny programming language_.
 - TD2: Complete
 - TD3: Complete
-- TD4: (Work in progress) working on the dependent type prover
+- TD4: 4 optional tasks to be finished.
 - TD5: Complete
 - TD6: Complete
 - TD7: Complete
 - TD8: Complete

+Further extensions beyond the optional tasks:

+For the SAT solver

+- Conflict driver clause learning (CDCL)
+- Basic SMT solving

+For the simple typed programming language

+- build a virtual machine
+- compile to byte code and run on the virtual machine

+For the proof assistant

+- bidirectional type checking
+- implicit parameters
+- module system
+- proof searching

+For the agda formalization of programming languages

+- confluence of the non-deterministic beta reduction
+- strong normalization of STLC
+- normalization by evaluation (NbE)

 ## TD1 a simple typed programming language